civisanalytics/civis-services-streamlit/README.md

 by making code changes,
 you may [fork this GitHub repository](https://github.com/civisanalytics/civis-services-streamlit/fork) where the demo app's source code is in the directory [`demo_app/`](demo_app).
-If you'd like to host and use your own Docker image, [`Dockerfile`](Dockerfile) and [`entrypoint.sh`](entrypoint.sh) from this GitHub repository defines the `civisanalytics/civis-services-streamlit` image that you may like to modify upon.
+If you would like to host and use your own Docker image, [`Dockerfile`](Dockerfile) and [`entrypoint.sh`](entrypoint.sh) from this GitHub repository define the `civisanalytics/civis-services-streamlit` image that you may like to modify and then host on your own DockerHub account.

 ## Building and Deploying Your Streamlit Application